dolphin-acoustics-vip/artwarp/README.md

 # ARTwarp

+ARTwarp is a MATLAB-based programme for the automated categorisation of tonal animal sounds.
+It has been tested successfully for bottlenose dolphin whistles and killer whale calls, but will be applicable to any sound that can be described by frequency contours.

 These `ARTwarp.m` files have been run successfully using Matlab 2016a and 2016b

 `ARTwarp.m` will open whistle contours extracted using Beluga